Tax guide

 ComplianceGST, accounting setup, board or partner approvals where relevant

-MyeCA can help organize recognition records, financial summaries, use-of-funds notes, founder KYC, and scheme-readiness checklists.
-We also help founders identify missing compliance records before an application is submitted.
+MyeCA can help organize recognition records, financial summaries, use-of-funds working notes, founder KYC sets, and scheme-readiness document checklists.
+We also flag compliance gaps — missing GST registration, incomplete accounting records, or unsigned board approvals — before the application goes in, not after.